theemadnes/acm-demo-journey/README.md

 So your app deployment is eventually consistent - you can deploy this stuff in any order, and it eventually converges into a functional (albeit super basic) app.
 Pretty neat, huh?

+One more thing - the demo app is basically firing off Pub/Sub messages to nobody.
+If you want to see things end-to-end, you can create a subscription to your topic via the `gcloud` CLI, although I'll leave that as an excercise for the reader.

 ## 04-policy-controller-config-connector

 hi